anuraaggampa/urlgenerator/new_method_super7/README.md

 ---

-## 5.5 Why exclude social / DNB / news outlets for Super7 truth?
+## 5.5 Why exclude social / public DNB / news outlets for Super7 truth?

 We observed:

-- DNB pages may contain multiple addresses or partial info
+- Public DNB pages may contain multiple addresses, partial info, or be out-of-sync with our internal systems.
-- Social media often has outdated / weirdly formatted addresses
+- Social media often has outdated or user-generated addresses.
-- News frequently mentions addresses in legal/court contexts
+- News frequently mentions addresses in legal/court or one-off event contexts.

+Because this resolver is **being developed for internal use inside D&B**, we explicitly:

+- Do **not** want to treat public DNB pages as an external “source of truth” for Super7.
+- Instead, for identity resolution we focus on:
+  - Official company websites
+  - Government / registry sources
+  - First-party or clearly authoritative domains

-So, in `SUMMARY_DOMAIN_EXCLUDE`, we list domains that should **never** be used as **primary truth sources**.
+So, in `SUMMARY_DOMAIN_EXCLUDE`, we list domains (including public DNB and social) that should **never** be used as **primary truth sources**.

-They can still influence:
+They can still:

-- Page-level scores (indirectly, via LLM)
+- Influence page-level scores (indirectly, via LLM)
-- Debugging and context
+- Show up during debugging

 But they do not become `"source"` in Super7 summary fields.